blumu/weblog/WebsiteBlog/posts/software/sumatra/index.md

 By the way if you like SumatraPDF for TeX editing then you should also give LatexDaemon a try, they work awesomely in pair!

-> Note: If you are curious to checkout my commits, take a look at the original SVN repository on Google Code.
+> Note: If you are curious and want to see the corresponding commits
+> in the code base take a look at the original SVN repository on Google Code under my name.
-> My email address and name were scrapped when the main author moved the code from SVN to Git :-(
+> (Unfortunately my email address and name were scrapped when the main author moved the code from SVN to Git.)

 Screenshot
 ----------